GamelinFabien/AutomationPractice/README.md

 And we're using Cucumber to define the scenario

 And we're using JavaScript to create the functions and drive appium (you need to have NodeJS installed on your desktop)

+When the scripts runs well, we can automate them in a Jenkins for example.